FOREX-Euro pressured ahead of ECB, kiwi skids on RBNZ rate cut

 “The size of their response has to be directly related to stress in the market,” Vail said, adding that the euro could get a bump higher after the policy meeting outcome.

-But the dollar remained well within the range it has traded so far this month.

-“The market seems to be very cautious today, ahead of the ECB meeting, and next week, we have the BOJ,” said Masashi Murata, senior currency strategist at Brown Brothers Harriman in Tokyo.

-In other central bank action, the Canadian dollar gave up some gains made overnight after the Bank of Canada left policy rates unchanged and said its economic outlook was largely the same as in January as recent market volatility “appears to be abating.”
+In other central bank action, the loonie got a lift from the Bank of Canada, which left policy rates unchanged on Wednesday and said its economic outlook was largely the same as in January as recent market volatility “appears to be abating.”

 While the Canadian currency has firmed since hitting a 12-year low of C$1.4474 in January, it is still significantly weaker than it was a year ago.
-The greenback was last up about 0.2 percent at C$1.3275.
-(Reporting by Lisa Twaronite; Editing by Simon Cameron-Moore)
+The greenback was last down about 0.1 percent at C$1.3238.
+(Reporting by Lisa Twaronite; Editing by Eric Meijer)